-Genome scale metabolic reconstructions are powerful tools that map metabolic pathways and aid in cell factory development by serving as platforms for generating hypothetical strain designs (16).
-They are organism knowledge bases and can be made into constraint-based models that predict growth phenotypes for potential wet lab experiments by simulating steady-state growth via flux balance analysis (FBA) (17).
-Their valuable ability to represent metabolism has helped guide metabolic engineering efforts for production of industrial biochemicals in multiple organisms (16, 18).
-Constructing a genome scale metabolic reconstruction for M. maripaludis would therefore have promise for better understanding methanogenesis and for guiding metabolic engineering efforts that harness the unique metabolism of this hydrogenotrophic methanogen.

-The genome of the M. maripaludis S2 has been sequenced (13) and a transcriptome (19) as well as its proteome (20) has been published.
-Together with these previous systems-based efforts, a metabolic model would complete a multifaceted approach to understanding its unique biology as we could study selected pathways through biochemical or genetic approaches.
-M. maripaludis has already been metabolically reconstructed as part of a mutualistic community model with D. vulgaris (21) and as an isolate (22).
-In the former case, the model of M. maripaludis represented only core metabolism and was used primarily to investigate interactions between the two different species rather than probe the depths of one organism’s metabolism (21).
+Genome scale metabolic reconstructions are powerful tools that map and elucidate metabolic pathways.
+They are organism knowledge databases that can be used for simulating steady-state growth via flux balance analysis (FBA) (17), by generating constraint-based models.
+From these, different metabolic scenarios can be hypothesized and tested experimentally.
+They have helped guide metabolic engineering efforts for production of industrial biochemicals in multiple organisms (16, 18).
+Similarly, a genome scale metabolic reconstruction for M. maripaludis would not only provide for a better understanding methanogenesis but also for guiding metabolic engineering efforts that could harness the unique metabolism of this hydrogenotrophic methanogen.
+Other groups have already created metabolic models of M. maripaludis; as part of a mutualistic community model with D. vulgaris (21) and under axenic conditions (22).
+In the former case, the model of M. maripaludis represented only core metabolism and was used primarily to investigate interactions between the two different species rather than probe the depths of the organism’s metabolism (21).
 The latter case was the first genome-scale metabolic reconstruction of M. maripaludis (22), an important step towards understanding M. maripaludis metabolism.

-Here we present iMR544, an updated genome scale metabolic reconstruction of M. maripaludis based on biochemical literature.
-With iMR544, we have sought to accurately represent the crucial Wolfe cycle, particularly the electron bifurcation step, in our metabolic reconstruction to help explain the ability for this organism to grow despite the lack of membrane related energy coupling sites.
-Other improvements include eliminating methanophenazine utilization, which is known not to occur in hydrogenotrophic methanogens (4), correctly sulfur assimilation by replacing sulfate with sulfide (23), and adding biosynthesis pathways for all of the unique coenzymes involved in methanogenesis (24).
-We increased genome coverage and homology by employing likelihood-based gap filling, a technique that fills reaction gaps based on probability rather than on parsimony (25).
+In our model, iMR544, we made important refinements by updating various pathways based on recent literature.
+The most critical was the critical electron bifurcation step that has been described above as it explains the ability for this organism to grow despite the lack of additional membrane related energy coupling sites (ref).
+This also includes eliminating methanophenazine utilization and synthesis which is part of the membrane bound electron transport system of the methylotrophic methanogens and absent in hydrogenotrophic methanogens (4).
+Additional changes include a corrected sulfur assimilation pathway (23), and and the addition of various biosynthesis pathways for all of the unique coenzymes involved in methanogenesis (24).
+We also increased genome coverage and homology by employing likelihood-based gap filling, a technique that fills reaction gaps based on probability rather than on parsimony (25).
 Our reconstruction is the first manually-curated genome scale reconstruction to employ likelihood based gap filling.
 Furthermore, we expanded the scope of our reconstruction beyond stoichiometry by creating a new method to approximate overall model free energy.
 This is an especially salient consideration for methanogenic archaea, which can grow close to the thermodynamic limits that support life (26).
 A well-established method of applying free energy constraints involves applying the second law of thermodynamics to metabolic models to restrict reaction directionalities in the direction of negative free energy generation (27, 28).
 Rather than apply thermodynamic constraints to every metabolic reaction, we created a method that predicts overall free energy generated during steady state growth based solely on standard free energies and effective concentrations of external metabolites.
 In combining these novel thermodynamic considerations with stoichiometric information, iMR544 provides a means to predict energetically feasible strain designs, enhancing our metabolic engineering capabilities with M. maripaludis.

 Methods